What is Danny McBride's net worth?

 Early Life

 Daniel Richard "Danny" McBride was born on December 29, 1976, in Statesboro, Georgia.
 He was raised mostly in Virginia.
 His parents went to Georgia Southern in Statesboro and he was born when they were juniors in college.
 The young family lived in Statesboro until his parents finished school and then moved to California for a little bit.
-His family moved to Burke, Virginia when he was in first grade, then about a year later they moved to Fredericksburg, which is where he grew up.
+His family moved to Burke, Virginia, when he was in first grade, and then about a year later, they moved to Fredericksburg, which is where he grew up.
 His parents divorced when Danny was in sixth grade.
 Danny was a shy child who didn't like a lot of attention on him.
 In fact, he stopped wearing his favorite cowboy boots because they attracted too much attention.
-He's been obsessed with films since childhood and knew early on he wanted to go to film school.
+He's been obsessed with films since childhood and knew early on that he wanted to go to film school.
 He started making films in his backyard in sixth grade.
 He graduated from Courtland High School and the University of North Carolina School of the Arts.
-In college, he became one of the Three Flavas along with director Jody Hill and Kris Baucom.
+In college, he became one of the Three Flavas, along with director Jody Hill and Kris Baucom.

 Career